|CELEBRATING OUR 22nd YEAR||

 Chianti Classico Rental Accommodation

 What mysterious force drives some of us to relinquish all we know for the promise of a dream?
 Here is one account.
-In the early 90's a Florentine family led by Laura, Giorgio and their two sons left behind the bustle of their famous city for the lure of a simple life beneath the Tuscan sun.
+In the early 90's a Florentine family led by Laura, Giorgio and their two sons, Jacopo and Filippo left behind the bustle of their famous city for the lure of a simple life beneath the Tuscan sun.

 At this boutique winery in the ancient heart of Chianti, "Laura" is the name given to the best vintages.
-Parker guests receive a complimentary sampling of these elixirs during a cantina visit scheduled upon arrival.
+Parker guests receive a complimentary sampling of these elixirs.
 The estate produces organic Chianti Classico wine and olive oil.
-During the week, it's possible to order a casual light lunch that includes the estate wines.
-The winery can arrange for wine and olive oil purchases to be shipped back home - a wise investment since this small production, high quality winery exports to only a few locations.
+During the week, it's possible to order a casual light lunch paired with the estate wines.
+Purchases of the estate's wine and olive oil can be shipped back home - a wise investment since this small production, high quality winery exports to only a few locations.

 At one end of Querceto, set apart from the vacation units, is a tree shaded children's play zone, barbecue pits and a salt water pool open during the season from 9 am to 8 pm.
 On the opposite side of the estate, about 100 yards away, is a small pen with some goats, a donkey and an occasional peacock.
 Everyone, guests included, seems to enjoy eyeing one another through the fence.

-A recreation cottage set in the middle of the grounds is open to all guests and offers: a community washing machine and dryer and an inventory of estate wines available for sale.
-Morning cooking classes take place in this cottage.
-They must be reserved when booking.
+A recreation cottage set in the middle of the grounds is open to all guests and offers an inventory of estate wines available for sale.
+Morning cooking classes take place in this cottage and must be reserved when booking.
 Participants can request taking a trip into Castellina to shop for fresh ingredients to make a scrumptious four course meal.

 An unpaved yet level wooded half mile leads to the SS222, one of the main wine routes through Chianti leading to a number of exceptional producers.
 From there, it's a 10 minute drive to either Castellina's quaint shops and restaurants or Panzano's Sunday morning outdoor market; Radda in Chianti: 15 minutes; Monteriggioni: 25; Siena or Greve in Chianti: 30; San Gimignano or Florence: 45; Montecatini Terme: 60; Volterra or Arezzo: 70; Montepulciano, Cortona or Lucca: 90; Montalcino: 100; Assisi or Pisa: 2 hours; Cinque Terre: 3 hours.